erimac2/UnitConverter/docs/reference.md

-This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `calculator` project code.
+This page contains in-depth documentation of `unitconverter` package.
+Use it as a reference for the technical implementation of the `converter` project code.

-::: src.converter
+::: src.unitconverter.converter